West Virginia Products Liability Lawyer

 Hurt by a Defective Product?
 Call Us Today!

 A common example of defective products leading to legal action is when components of an automobile cause injuries or wrongful death in car accidents.
 Misfiring airbags that cause harm to the passengers or other factors such as dangerous seatbelts or crumple zones in the vehicle frame can lead to a claim for damages against the car manufacturer.

 An aggressive West Virginia injury attorney from the Fitzsimmons Law Firm PLLC can represent you in your attempt to recover financial compensation from the manufacturer of a defective product.
-They have recovered over a half billion dollars in verdicts & settlements for clients throughout the state.
-For 125 of their cases, the amount obtained was over $1 million dollars.
+They have recovered over a billion dollars in verdicts & settlements for clients throughout the state.
+For 190 of their cases, the amount obtained was over $1 million dollars.

 The firm has been representing the rights of clients in our area since 1978, with many successful product liability settlements and jury verdicts.
 If you believe that your injury was caused by negligence in the manufacture of a product you were using, you should not delay to speak with a West Virginia injury attorney to determine whether you have grounds for a claim.